envisol-innovation/stat_front/README.md

 # Welcome to the stat_front code!

-Because they contain secret data, two files aren't versioned in this repository: auth_config.json and .env auth_config.json : contains authentication data
-.env contain notably the backend url
+Because they contain secret data, two files aren't versioned in this repository: .env .env contain notably the backend url

-They should NEVER be versioned (they contain secret data)
+It should NEVER be versioned (it contains secret data)

 To run locally the code needs node 18.20.4